 Pack extra batteries for your trip, and your charging station if you have rechargeable batteries.

 You may be prohibited from flying with lithium ion rechargeable batteries in certain countries.
-Make sure to pack them with your luggage not your carry on.
+The batteries are allowed as long as they are already in your hearing aids.

 Zinc open air batteries are fine to carry in your checked bag.

 Inform any airport or customs security of your hearing loss and that you have hearing aid batteries with you.